Bayesian hierarchical weighting adjustment and survey inference: Discussion

 \section{Discussion}

 We combine Bayesian prediction and weighting as a unified approach to survey inference.
-Multilevel regression with structured prior distributions and poststratification on the population inference yield efficient and design-consistent estimation.
+Multilevel regression with structured prior distributions and poststratification on the population inference yield efficient estimation when accounting for the design feature.
 The computation is implemented via Stan and disseminated through the R package {\tt rstanarm} for public use, and the software development promotes the model-based approaches in survey research and operational practice.
 We construct stable and calibrated model-based weights to solve the problems of classical weights.
 This article builds up the model-based prediction and weighting framework and serves as the first contribution to evaluate the statistical properties of model-based weights and compare the performances with classical weighting.
 Model-based weights are smoothed across poststratification cells and improve small domain estimation.

-The structured prior uses the hierarchical structure between main effects and high-order interaction terms to introduce multiplicative constraints on the corresponding scale parameters and informs variable selection.
+The structured prior uses the hierarchical structure between the main effects and high-order interaction terms to introduce multiplicative constraints on the corresponding scale parameters and informs variable selection.
 Model improvement can be done after post-processing the posterior inferences.
 The Bayesian structural model yields more stable inference than that with independent prior distributions.
+Such hierarchy assumption may not be valid for special cases, such as the Exclusive-Or problem where two variables show no main effects but a perfect interaction.
+However, we do not have strong evidence in the application studies against the plausibility of hierarchy.
 Furthermore, the unified prediction and weighting approach is well equipped to deal with complex survey designs and big data in surveys, such as streaming data and combining multiple survey studies.

 The general MRP framework is open to flexible modeling strategies.
 In this article, we illustrate by a regression model with all variables of interest and the high-order interactions and incorporate structured prior distributions for regularization.
 Other approaches, such as nonparametric models and machine learning tools, can be implemented under the MRP framework, being robust against model misspecification. \cite{bnfp:ba15} use Gaussian process regression models to borrow information across poststratification cells based on the distances between the inverse inclusion probability weights.
 Further extensions include applying such flexible approaches to weight smoothing and deriving the model-based weights.